 - Have we stopped or slowed down the disease process?

-Our success rates for accomplishing these objectives are extremely high.
+To note, our success rates for accomplishing these objectives are extremely high.

-- Are they doing the proper home care?
+- Following proper home care?

-- Are they brushing and flossing regularly?
+- Brushing and flossing regularly?

 We strongly recommend a preventative care program.
 The bacteria that cause gum disease repopulate in about 90 days.
 That is the reason we recommend the three-month intervals for patients who have a history of periodontal disease and those who are most susceptible.
 I always ask patients, “Would you rather come in every three months and have no other dental treatment, or come in less often but run the risk of needing other treatment?”

-With the cooperation of the patient, the general dentist, and the periodontist, periodontal disease can be treated successfully.
+Ultimately, with the cooperation of the patient, the general dentist, and the periodontist, periodontal disease can be treated successfully.